 Equation~\eqref{eq:fano} shows that if $I(Z;O)$ is bounded (as expected when many candidates are highly similar), then increasing $n_k$ necessarily increases a lower bound on the misrouting probability.

-In our theme partition $P=\{C_k\}_{k=1}^K$ of $N$ semantic nodes with $n_k = |C_k|$, the typical within-theme candidate set size directly governs the arity of routing within a theme.
-Eq.~(2) estimates the expected within-theme scanning cost as $E[n_{\mathrm{cluster}}] = \frac{1}{N}\sum_{k=1}^K n_k^2$, and defines $\mathrm{SparsityScore}(P) = \frac{N^2}{K\sum_{k=1}^K n_k^2}$.
-Maximizing $\mathrm{SparsityScore}(P)$ thus controls the typical within-theme candidate size (and prevents extremely large themes), which is precisely the regime where the lower bound in Eq.~\eqref{eq:fano} becomes prohibitive.
-This provides a theoretical motivation for balancing theme sizes: it limits unavoidable routing errors under bounded discriminative evidence in high-similarity dialogue memory.
+In our group partition $P=\{C_k\}_{k=1}^K$ of $N$ component nodes with $n_k = |C_k|$, the typical within-group candidate set size directly governs the arity of routing within a group.
+Eq.~(2) estimates the expected within-group scanning cost as $E[n_{\mathrm{cluster}}] = \frac{1}{N}\sum_{k=1}^K n_k^2$, and defines $\mathrm{SparsityScore}(P) = \frac{N^2}{K\sum_{k=1}^K n_k^2}$.
+Maximising $\mathrm{SparsityScore}(P)$ thus controls the typical within-group candidate size (and prevents extremely large groups), which is precisely the regime where the lower bound in Eq.~\eqref{eq:fano} becomes prohibitive.
+This provides a theoretical motivation for balancing group sizes: it limits unavoidable routing errors under bounded discriminative evidence in high-similarity dialogue memory.

-\subsection{Fano-style Lower Bound and optimal $n_k$ in hirachical structure.}
+\subsubsection{Fano-style Lower Bound and optimal $n_k$ in hierarchical structure.}

-In this subsection, we use Fano-style lower bound to guide us to find the optimal $n_k$.
+In this subsection, we use the Fano-style lower bound to guide us to find the optimal $n_k$.

 \begin{theorem} Let $Z \in \{1,\dots,n_k\}$ denote the (unknown) correct index and let $O$ be the observable evidence used to infer $Z$.
 For any estimator $\hat Z = g(O)$ with error probability $p_e = \Pr[\hat Z \neq Z]$,